-- All entries must be sent WITHIN FIVE (5)

-DAYS after the end of the contest: no

-later than 2359 UTC October 30, 2020 for

-SSB and 2359 UTC December 4, 2020 for

-CW.
-Resubmitting an entry after the

-deadline will result in it being considered

-as a late log.

-- An extension may be requested at <cqww.com/contact>.
-The request must state a legitimate reason and must be received before the log deadline.
+- 1. All entries must be sent WITHIN FIVE (5) DAYS after the end of the contest: no later than 2359 UTC October 31, 2025 for SSB and 2359 UTC December 5, 2025 for CW.
+Resubmitting an entry after the deadline will result in it being considered as a late log. - 2.
+An extension may be requested at < cqww.com/contact>.
+The request must state a legitimate reason and must be received before the entry deadline.
 Extensions are granted only upon confirmation by the Contest Director.

-- 3. Logs submitted after the deadline may be listed in the results, but are not eligible for awards.
+3. Logs submitted after the deadline may be listed in the results but are not eligible for awards.